stophecom/sharrr-svelte/README.md

 **One-time end-to-end encrypted file transfer.**

-This project is a proof of concept on how to transfer files (of virtually unlimited size) over the internet in the most secure way possible.
+This project is a proof-of-concept on how to transfer files (of virtually unlimited size) over the internet in the most secure way possible.

 Learn more about the [technical implementation](https://sharrr.com/about).
 See how [sharrr compares](https://github.com/stophecom/sharrr-svelte/blob/main/src/routes/about/comparison.md) to other services.